 The ways music is created, performed, and experienced:

 The musical process is defined as the way music is created, performed, and experienced.
 Because Africans were not allowed to use instruments to create music during slavery, many created music that involved singing, dancing, clapping hands, and stomping feet.
 Traditionally during a funeral, Africans would often beat on the drum on the way to the burial site.
 Upon arrival, they would march around the grave in a ring, beat on their drums, and shout.
 There is also the call and response style of music in which the main singer will sing out a lyric and the chorus will respond back.
+Slaves also brought instruments with them from Africa including the banjar, banjo, djembe, gourd, and fiddle.
+Because they had limited access to resources, slaves got creative and used what was given to them by their masters to create new versions of instruments they had to leave behind in Africa.
+For example, the washboard could be recreated using a tin can and a hair pick.
+Music was detrimental to preserving the sanity of slaves and was often very important in keeping slaves on the plantation safe and up to speed with the demands of the slave owner.
+Music was a time for slaves to recover and connect with the other slaves on their plantation.

 The difference in timbre between Africans/African Americans and Europeans: